-Taking care of your skin isn’t new and people have been using all sorts of soaps, shampoo and moisturizes for centuries now.
-We’ve all heard about Cleopatra’s amazing skin and it’s definitely that she didn’t have the chemicals we have to today within reach.
+Taking care of your skin isn’t something new, and people have been using all sorts of soaps, shampoos and moisturizers for centuries now.
+We’ve all heard about Cleopatra’s amazing skin and it’s definite that she didn’t have the chemicals we have at hand today.

-If you’re interested in keeping your skin glowing and healthy but only using the natural remedies, it’s impossible for you to not have heard by now about the African black soap.
+If you’re interested in keeping your skin glowing and healthy by only using natural remedies, it’s impossible for you to not have heard by now of the African black soap.

 What is it made from?